Youth Hostels Information

 Yes.
 Although hostels provide all bedding and bed linen they do not provide towels or toiletries for guests.

-All New Zealand YHA hostels have both private and multishare rooms.
+All YHA New Zealand hostels have both private and multishare rooms.
 Some hostels even offer private rooms with ensuite facilities!
 Multishare accommodation is a shared room that generally sleeps between 4 and 8 people and is available in single sex or mixed gender dormitories.
 This is the cheapest way to stay at our hostels and for this reason hostels tend to have more of these rooms.

 Families are welcome at YHA hostels in New Zealand.
 Most hostels have family rooms available so that you can all stay in the same room.
 Families can also sleep together in a multishare room.
 If you want exclusive use of a multishare room you may have to pay for any beds that are in excess of your family’s requirements.
 This is especially likely in busy periods.
+Read more about our hostels for families.

 I am travelling with both male and female friends, can we stay in the same room or do we have to stay in the single sex dormitories?